paulasquin/room_classification_get_datasets/README.md

 For this project, we are using datasets from [ScanNet](http://www.scan-net.org/) and [Matterport](https://matterport.com/).
 In order to get them, we are using the scripts given by those organization [scannet_donwload.py](scannet_donwload.py) and [matterport_slicer.py](matterport_slicer.py).
 We are also using specific command to class those datas.
 For the ScanNet dataset, we have developed [scannet_download_from_txts.py](scannet_download_from_txts.py).

+**WARNING** : In order to use those datasets, you need to obtain the autorization of ScanNet and Matterport teams.

+> For Matterport : you will wind the instructions to accept the [END USER LICENSE AGREEMENT](http://dovahkiin.stanford.edu/matterport/public/MP_TOS.pdf) in the Data section of their [Github page](https://github.com/niessner/Matterport)
+> For ScanNet : you will find the instructions to accept the [ScanNet Terms of Use](http://dovahkiin.stanford.edu/scannet-public/ScanNet_TOS.pdf) in the ScanNet Data section of their [Github page](https://github.com/ScanNet/ScanNet)

 ### a.
 ScanNet
 [ScanNet](http://www.scan-net.org/) is a dataset developped by Stanford University, Princeton University and the Technical University of Munich.